nikodemus/foolang/docs/design/009-self-hosting.md

 type-punning.)

-Later given the existing C transpiler, adding transpilers targeting Emacs Lisp and Javascript should be a quick job: these will allow seamless editor integration, use of self-hosted pretty printer for indentation, and an in-browser web-repl.
+Later given the existing C transpiler, adding transpilers targeting Emacs Lisp and Javascript should be a relatively simple, if tedious job: these will allow seamless editor integration, use of self-hosted pretty printer for indentation, and an in-browser web-repl.

 ### Summary